-Sankei Shimbun published an article about pop culture tourism to Ueda, Nagano Prefecture for Summer Wars, which though it has waned over time, still persists eight years after the film’s theatrical release.
+Sankei Shimbun published an article about seichijunrei to Ueda, Nagano Prefecture for Summer Wars, which though it has waned over time, still persists eight years after the film’s theatrical release.

 Yahoo!
 News Japan published an article about efforts by Kamogawa, Chiba Prefecture to promote tourism through formal use of Rinne no Lagrange intellectual property in collaboration with studio Xebec.
 When the show was first broadcast in 2012, the tie up between the city and production team made it a target of criticism by fans, who found the marketing strategy too aggressive.
 The writer notes that formal collaborations of this nature are much more common now than they were at the time.

 Fan Pilgrimage Update

 Erika’s attempted runaway from Manoyama at first seems a minor side story, but becomes a catalyst for usually passive Shiori to reexamine her love for the city and declare her determination to help make it a place people want to stay.